Overview of 2rn

 2rn is Irelands national television and radio distribution and transmission service provider.
 2rn also provides services to the telecommunications industry.
 The head office is based at Block B, Cookstown Court, Old Belgard Road, Tallaght, Dublin 24.

 The infrastructure used on these sites varies from a 10m freestanding pole to a 300m stayed masts.
 A microwave radio distribution network links the major sites.

-2rn distributes and transmits the programme services of RTÉ Radio and Television, TV3, TG4, and Today FM.
-2rn also provide transmission services to a number of third party users such as local and regional radio broadcasters as well as site services to mobile telephone and broadband operators, private communications companies and the emergency services.
+2rn distributes and transmits the programme services of RTÉ Radio and Television, TG4, Virgin Media and Today FM.
+We also provide transmission services to a number of local and regional radio broadcasters as well as site services to mobile telephone and broadband operators, private communications companies and the emergency services.

 The key activities associated with the provision of these services include the following: